rya-sge/access-denied/_posts/2026-09-02-hyperliquid-improvement-proposals-hip-1-to-hip-4.md

 **Q: Which HIPs create an ongoing obligation, and what does a user actually get from the ones that do?**

+The obligation ends at different points for each:

-HIP-3 and HIP-4 create continuous deployer obligations, as do quote-asset and aligned-quote-asset status.
-HIP-1's deployer role effectively ends at genesis, apart from a fee share that can only decrease.
-HIP-2 creates no role at all.
+- **HIP-3 and HIP-4** create continuous deployer obligations, as do quote-asset and aligned-quote-asset status.
+- **HIP-1** effectively ends the deployer's role at genesis, apart from a fee share that can only decrease.
+- **HIP-2** creates no role at all.

 What a user gets is narrower than it first appears.
 The bond is slashable by stake-weighted validator vote, and the slashed stake is **burned**, not distributed to affected users.
 So the protection is entirely ex ante: it is the deployer's incentive to avoid slashing, plus the eligibility standards validators enforce before an irreversible step such as enabling cross margin.
 There is no rung below that where losses are made whole.